awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 | [Step 5: Assign IPv6 addresses to your instances](#vpc-migrate-assign-ipv6-address) | Assign IPv6 addresses to your instances from the IPv6 address range of your subnet\. |
 | [Step 6: \(Optional\) Configure IPv6 on your instances](#vpc-migrate-ipv6-dhcpv6) | If your instance was launched from an AMI that is not configured to use DHCPv6, you must manually configure your instance to recognize an IPv6 address assigned to the instance\. |

-Before you migrate to using IPv6, ensure that you have read the features of IPv6 addressing for Amazon VPC: [](how-it-works.md#vpc-ipv4-ipv6-comparison)\.
+Before you migrate to using IPv6, ensure that you have read the features of IPv6 addressing for Amazon VPC: [Compare IPv4 and IPv6](how-it-works.md#ipv4-ipv6-comparison)\.

 **Topics**
 + [Example: Enable IPv6 in a VPC with a public and private subnet](#vpc-migrate-ipv6-example)